-More than 100 tombs stand defiantly on the hilltops of Northern Oman, all shaped like beehives.
-Little is known about the tombs, or the culture that constructed them, but they are thought to date from 3000 to 2000 B.C.E.
-All together they form one of the largest protohistoric necropoleis in the world.
+More than 100 tombs stand defiantly on the hilltops of northern Oman, all shaped like beehives.
+Little is known about the tombs, or the culture that constructed them, but they are thought to date from 3000 to 2000 B.C.
+All together, they form one of the largest protohistoric necropolises in the world.

 The earlier tombs of the site are simple structures, with only one entrance and one funerary chamber, and the later tombs have two entrances and up to four tomb chambers.
-Each of the tombs were built as collective burial places for this mysterious Bronze Age culture.
+Each of the tombs was built as a collective burial place for this mysterious Bronze Age culture.

 Besides the tombs, only a few artifacts give any clues about the culture, and are limited to a few arrowheads, daggers, and water jugs.
 In 1988, the tombs were inscribed as a World Heritage Site.

 Close to Ibri, Adh-Dhahirah Region, Oman.
 Surprisingly, it's not considered bad form to crawl into one of the tombs and explore.
 All burial artifacts are long-since gone, but locals sometimes use the tombs as overnight shelter.
 There's a significant lack of direction signs on how to get to each of these sites.
 In Bat, the main road goes around a long unfinished fence and you can go inside with your car or walk-in.